evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 The biggest gotchya to be aware of here is if you specify an abi without using `as const` or import it from a json it will hurt abitype's ability to infer typescript types which will lose you typesafety and editor autocompletion.

-2. Now let's use `tevmContract` to call our contract
+### 2. Use `tevmContract` to call our contract

 `tevmContract` is has a similar api to [readContract](https://viem.sh/docs/contract/readContract.html) from viem and has the followign advantages over a normal `tevmCall`.

 TODO add links to all these

-- will automatically encode the call data without needing to manually use `encodeFunctionData`
+- automatically encodes the call data without needing to manually use `encodeFunctionData`
-- will automatically decode the return data without needing to manually use `decodeFunctionResult`
+- automatically decodes the return data without needing to manually use `decodeFunctionResult`
-- will automatically decode any revert messages without needing to manually use `decodeErrorResult`
+- automatically decodes any revert messages without needing to manually use `decodeErrorResult`
-- will throw useful warnings such as no contract bytecode existing at the contract address
+- throws useful warnings such as no contract bytecode existing at the contract address

 Let's use tevm.contract to both read and write to the contract we just deployed.
 Feel free to add the results of these calls to the dom we will just console log them for now in this tutorial.

-The contract has two methods. `get` to get the stored value and `set` to set the stored value.
+This particular contract has two methods. `get` to get the stored value and `set` to set the stored value.

 ```typescript
 const contractResult = await memoryClient.contract({